Where is the joy of longing?

-I was so annoyed for having done that.
 I realised that I was being an auntie for not knowing how to swipe properly, but I was more annoyed that my swiping had been interrupted by a stupid message prompt.
 Now, I had to make the first move and say something to someone I didn’t want to engage with in the first place.

 Damn you, right swipe.